**This blog has been updated as of November 2020**

 Enbridge has billions of dollars in loans provided by dozens of big banks that it can use for its “general corporate purposes.”
 These credit facilities, as they’re called, are like giant credit cards for Enbridge to use as it pleases.
 And as research shows, the credit facilities provide Enbridge with crucial liquidity, or access to cash, including for the funds which regulators require pipeline companies to have on hand in the event of an oil spill.

 Enbridge has not sought project-specific financing for the Line 3 pipeline; its banks are facilitating other ways to access the money needed to build the project.
-It’s raised funds by selling off unwanted parts of its business — including some of its renewable energy assets.
-Enbridge is also selling shares and bonds, which big banks buy from the company and then resell to investors.
+It’s raised funds by selling off unwanted parts of its business — including some of its renewable energy assets — and by issuing new bonds, which banks buy from the company and then resell to investors.

 From underwriting, to advising, to lending, the Line 3 tar sands pipeline would not happen without the support of Enbridge’s banks.
 “Without the direct financing and services provided by its bankers, Enbridge would have little choice but to abandon its plans to expand the Line 3 pipeline,” concludes the Sightline Institute research.